ComicDansMS/technical-exercise-api/readme.md

 1. Install node modules with `npm install`
 2. Create the `.env` file based on the `.env.example`
   - Setting a port is optional.
 By default, port 3000 is used
-  - You must specify an array of API keys for authentication purposes
+  - You must specify an array of API keys for authentication purposes.
+The default `123456789` is what the frontend client uses.
 3. Run `npm run dev`

 ## Usage